appanp/supply-chain-fundas/supply_chain_terminology.md

 4. How to choose right system?
 5. How much do they cost?
 6. Alternative: AMR") and [this vendor products specific link](https://www.bastiansolutions.com/solutions/technology/asrs)

+**Bonded Warehouse**: A bonded warehouse (or customs warehouse) is a secure storage facility where shippers can store their imported goods without needing to immediately pay import taxes and duties.
+To put it another way: when goods are held in bonded warehouses, they’re considered to be still in transit to their final destination.
+Only when goods are dispatched from the secure area of a bonded warehouse to their final destination, do these fees apply.
+These warehouses can be found all over the world and are traditionally operated by governmental authorities or private entities under robust state customs guidelines.
+For more info, refer to [this link](https://www.maersk.com/logistics-explained/storage-and-warehousing/2024/09/06/bonded-warehouses-explained).

 **Barcode**: Barcode is used to encode data in a format which can be easily scanned by scanner for automation.
 In a warehouse, it is used to identify things and locations.